dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 Where the identifiers denote fields or properties.

+The null state for tracked variables is "not null" in unreachable code.
+This follows other decisions around unreachable code like considering all locals to be definitely assigned.

 ***Describe null state transitions similar to definite assignment***

 ### Null state for expressions